CambridgeDH/CDH-cookbook/beginner/python/lesson3-mechanics-python-language.md

     print('Hello World!')
 greet()
 ```
 Our final line, 'greet()', is like our 'print()' statement.
 Because we have defined a function called 'greet', we can summon it (or 'call' it) by just writing 'greet()'.
-Notice that it is isn't indented, and that's because it's not part of the function instructions!
-We can call greet() anywhere in our program, even in another cell.
-Try it!
+Notice that it is isn't indented, and that's because it's not part of the function instructions.
+Since our greet function now exists, we can type it in another cell, and run that cell, and then we have thus 'called' the function.
+Try that and see what happens!

 To summarise, the components of a full function: